git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 ### Workflow
 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
 * VU meters: The display of VU meters can be disabled with this option
-* Display crossfader on track: If you use the crossfader (e.g. for DJing) enable this setting to see the A/B option on the track.
 * Footswitch 2: What action to execute if you press the 2nd footswitch (1st footswitch is always assigned to MIDI sustain).
 * Stop automation recording on knob release: If you e.g. change the volume of a track for automation and release the knob, automation recording is automatically switched off.
 * New clip length: The length of a clip created with the New function.